Bromanius/SciPyProject_rokock_afroemmel/README.md

   - Number of snowflakes: How many koch snowflakes should spawn.
 If the amount doesn't fit the screen then the most possible amount of snowflakes will be spawned.
   - Colors: What colors should be possible for the snowflakes.
 Seperate with comma. (e.g.: red,green,blue,yellow)
   - Rotate: If the kaleidoscope should rotate or not.
-  - Changing Colors: If the kaleidoscope should change colors or not.
+  - Changing colors: If the kaleidoscope should change colors or not.
-  - Change_speed: How fast the kaleidoscope should change colors and rotate.
+  - Change speed: How fast the kaleidoscope should change colors and rotate.
 (100 means that 1 frame lasts 100ms)
+  - Frame count = The amount of frames for the gif.
+30 yields in a perfect loop but takes up to 1 minute to generate.
+10 is recommended.

 ***Project for the SciPy-Course by rokock and afroemmel.***